oanda/apidocs/v1/forex-labs.md

 ## Historical Position Ratios

 Returns up to 1 year worth of historical position ratios for a supported instrument.
-More info [here](http://fxtrade.oanda.ca/analysis/historical-positions).
+More info at our [Forex Labs](http://fxtrade.oanda.ca/analysis/historical-positions) page.

     GET /labs/v1/historical_positions_ratios